Vahor/n8n-kit/README.md

 - Add more examples (with screenshots)
 - Add more tests
 - Add more precise types
+- Node with multiple inputs (merge)
+- Node output type (stored and usable with a state parametrr in the next method)

 - Add credentials references
 - Add CONTRIBUTING.md